alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 ### AllowNullSearch

-This option enables the `null` keyword in filtering operations, for example, `name=null` searches for all records with a null value for the `name` field not the string `"null"`. if you need to search for the string `"null"` you can disable this option.
+This option enables the `null` keyword in filtering operations.
+For example, `name=null` searches for all records with a null value for the `name` field, not the string `"null"`.
+If you need to search for the literal string `"null"`, disable this option.

 - type: `bool`
 - default: `true`